felipemeamaral/alfred-big-sur-dark-blue/README.md

-# Alfred Theme that matches macOS Big Sur
+# Alfred Big Sur Dark Theme

 This is a theme I made so that Alfred would feel a little more like Big Sur style.